billroy/bitlash-commander/README.md

 	- new frontpage
 	- new install
 	- commander sketch
+	- -c and -u
+	- ssl

+- BUG: buttons don't work on iPad

+- BUG: xy controls get wider on the roundtrip
+	- don't mess with w / h
+	- BUG: path buttons get their w and h set: bug?

+- BUG: field edit: intermediate edits are lost on '+'

 - BUG: panel properties color changes don't punch through to new buttons
 - mustache-expand the label text

-- bug: group.delete doesn't delete subitems

 - grid fill with small image is costly and does not adapt to grid size
 	- try drawing the grid explicitly, at the grid size

 - commander page is too big for ipad

-- BUG: field edit: intermediate edits are lost on '+'

-- BUG: buttons don't work on iPad

-- BUG: xy controls get wider on the roundtrip
-	- don't mess with w / h
-	- BUG: path buttons get their w and h set: bug?

 - xy sliders
 	- BUG: update channel can't handle xvalue, yvalue